 The man who built the world's largest listening booth still can't figure out how to call his friends.
 But every morning he wakes up, imagines his own death, and chooses to walk toward the thing that scares him most — not a war zone anymore, not a controversial guest, but the quiet terror of needing other people and not knowing how to say so.

 Except he does say so.
-At 2am.
-Outside a 7-Eleven.
+Every episode.
 To everyone and no one.

 Disclaimer: This analysis of Lex Fridman's Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.
 People are complex and cannot be fully captured by any personality system.